-The Funds are recently formed and have a limited operating history for investors to evaluate.
-Such Funds may not attract sufficient assets to achieve or maximize investment and operational efficiencies and remain viable.
+The Funds have a limited operating history for investors to evaluate.
+Accordingly, the Funds may not attract sufficient assets to achieve or maximize investment and operational efficiencies and remain viable.
 If the Funds fail to achieve sufficient scale, they may be liquidated.